iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 ---
 ### **Prelimaries**

+The following concepts are crucial for introducing proximal gradient into the PPM interpretation frameworks of the accelerated gradient method!

 #### **Lemma 0.1 | Nesterov Gradient Mapping**
 > Let $h = g + f$ where $g$ is convex, $f$ is $L$-Lipschitz smooth and differentiable.